Synagogue shooting victims: 'Gentle, caring, compassionate'

 "He died doing what he liked to do most," said Don Salvin, Gottfried's brother-in-law, told the Washington Post.

-Beth Markovic, owner of Murray Avenue Kosher grocery and deli, said Younger was a dedicated customer who was especially fond of her meatloaf and chicken salad and asked her to alert him when she was making it.

-"So every time I make those things, I will certainly be thinking of him," Markovic said.
-"I have his phone number right in front of me where I do my work. .
-So, we feel it.
-We feel it very much."
+They sometimes disagreed, but Younger always did so courteously, telling Foggie-Barnett he could see what she was saying even if he didn't see it the same way.

+"He was very direct, but he had a warm heart, and he was very well-meaning.
+And you could see it in his relationship with his children," she said.
+"He was always available to his kids.
+He'd do anything for them."

-Lauer reported from Philadelphia, Peltz reported from New York and Dale reported from Pittsburgh.
-Associated Press journalists Allen G. Breed and Robert Bumsted in Pittsburgh and researcher Monika Mather in Washington contributed to this report.
+Peltz reported from New York, Lauer reported from Philadelphia and Dale reported from Pittsburgh.
+Associated Press journalists Allen G. Breed and Robert Bumsted in Pittsburgh and researcher Monika Mathur in Washington contributed to this report.

-Note: This story has been corrected to show that the Rosenthals' sister is state Rep. Dan Frankel's former chief of staff, not his current chief of staff.